ahmetzencirli/human-action-recognition-dataset-in-office-environment/README.md

 There are 14 subjects on this dataset and 5 classes.
 Classes are using computer, writing note, using phone, standing and walking.

-Every row has 34 keypoint coordinates, 6 distance features and 4 angle features.
+Every row has 34 keypoint coordinates, 6 distance features, 4 angle features, subject and class.